meilisearch/documentation/create/how_to/README.md

-# How To's
+# How To

-How-to guides take the reader through the steps required to solve a real-world problem.
+How to guides take the reader through the steps required to solve a real-world problem.
+Like recipes in a cookbook, they're a repeatable solution that can be returned to again and again.

 ### Available content